Get the FREE one-click dictionary software for Windows

 7. A candle that is made by repeated dipping in a pool of wax or tallow

-Type of: angle, bring down, candle, change intensity, condiment, create from raw material, create from raw stuff, decline, decrease, decrement, depression, draw, draw off, get down, go down, gymnastic exercise, immerse, immersion, impression, imprint, incline, let down, lift out, lower, pitch, plunge, scoop, scoop out, scoop up, slope, stain, stealer, submergence, submerging, submersion, swim, swimming, take down, take out, take up, taper, thief, wane, wax light, withdraw
+Type of: angle, bring down, candle, change intensity, condiment, decline, decrease, decrement, depression, draw, draw off, get down, go down, gymnastic exercise, immerse, immersion, impression, imprint, incline, let down, lift out, lower, make from scratch, pitch, plunge, scoop, scoop out, scoop up, slope, stain, stealer, submergence, submerging, submersion, swim, swimming, take down, take out, take up, taper, thief, wane, wax light, withdraw

 Encyclopedia: Dip, Georgia